vheuken/Rateless-Bot/README.md

     -Rateless-Bot- !roll XdY - rolls dice (replace X with number of dice and Y with number of sides) -Rateless-Bot- !lastfm USERNAME - gets the most recently listened-to track for a given user -Rateless-Bot- !8ball - Magic Eight Ball
+    -Rateless-Bot- !weather CITY/ZIP - gets the current temperature for a given city/zip

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.